JISyed/Unity-XboxCtrlrInput/README.md

 If you want to find out what currently works (such as button mappings), refer to the [What Works](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/What-Works) page on the wiki.
 Compatability information can also be found there.

 *Update 11/7/13:* Just so everyone knows, using the triggers with multiple controllers on a Windows web build won't probably work.
 Unfortunately this is a limitation of Microsoft's implementation of DirectInput.
 One controller will work fine though.
+See [Issue #10](https://github.com/JISyed/Unity-XboxCtrlrInput/issues/10).

 ### Documentation